CaliStyle/trailpack-proxy-cart/templates/uploads/product_upload.md

 ## SEO Description
 The SEO Description has a character (letters & numbers) limit of 160.

-## Vendor (min.
+## Vendors (min.
 2 characters)
-The name of the vendor for your product.
-For example, John's Apparel.
+A comma seperated list of the the name of the vendors for your product.
+For example, `John's Apparel, Steve's Warehouse`.

 ## Type
 The Product type.
 For example, Snowboard.